weiyixue999/Signal_Structure_Aware_Gaussian/README.md

 Large-scale scenes often contain sparse or unevenly observed regions.
 Directly supervising low-frequency sparse COLMAP initialization with high-frequency images can cause uncontrolled densification and redundant Gaussian primitives.
 This project implements a frequency-aware training pipeline that synchronizes image supervision resolution with Gaussian frequency evolution, and adds geometry-aware regularization for more stable large-scale reconstruction.

+The original implementation caches all training images at multiple resolutions, which requires substantial GPU memory and is therefore not suitable for common consumer GPUs such as the RTX 4090.
+To improve usability, we have refactored the code and optimized the strategy for determining frequency convergence.
+This version is slightly different from the implementation described in the paper, but it is more concise and no longer requires manually tuning parameters according to the scene scale.
+Currently, the performance of this refactored version is slightly lower than that of the original implementation, but it still achieves state-of-the-art results.
+We will continue to update and improve the code in future releases.

 ## News

 - Code release for the ICLR 2026 submission.